Lapig/PigPSO2Cam/README.md

 #### Usage

+  Drop the release dll into your plugin folder if you use a launcher with plugin support

-  Download the latest release and inject with Xenos or your preferred injector
+  Alternatively just inject with Xenos/preferred injector

 ```
 Xenos Settings